perry-mitchell/mead/README.md

 For specifics on the markdown editor and preview be sure to check out the [SimpleMDE markdown editor](https://simplemde.com/) project as they've done all the hard work.
 This project is mostly just their editor placed in an Electron app for desktop-y usage.

+## Features
+Mead has a unique in-place markdown editor, which is actually SimpleMDE - It offers an interface to edit markdown in the same styling it describes.
+It also has a **preview pane** for side-by-side comparison.

+Mead supports saving and loading files and multiple windows.

 ## Developing
 After running `npm install`, simply run `npm start` to start the app.